-Our maternity ward moved on Tuesday 27 August 2024
+Our maternity ward has moved back to Rockingham Wing on Thursday 27 March 2025

-We moved our postnatal maternity beds to Sir Thomas Moore (STM) Ward, located in a building opposite Rockingham Wing.
+We have moved our postnatal maternity beds back to Rockingham Wing from Sir Thomas Moore (STM) Ward.

 COVID Guidance